cmu-ci-lab/MitsubaToFRenderer/README.md

 # mitsuba_clt
-Mitsuba Renderer with support for computational light transport techiques.
+Mitsuba Renderer with support for time-of-flight rendering.